 Gifts That Sparkle And Shine

-If you’re mom or wife doesn’t have plans for more kids (or even Grandkids) a pendant necklace, ring, or bracelet that includes the birthstones for each of her kids (or grandkids) will be a piece of jewelry she can show off, and cherish for years to come.
+If you’re mom or wife doesn’t have plans for more kids (or even Grandkids) a necklace, ring, or bracelet that includes the birthstones for each of her kids (or grandkids) will be a piece of jewelry she can show off, and cherish for years to come.

 Nearly every chain jewelry store has in store options for these pieces.
 Make sure you shop soon to ensure the gift arrives in time for Mother’s Day.

-1 in 4 women experience pregnancy and infant loss.
+1 in 4 women experiences pregnancy and infant loss.
 If you’re giving birthstone jewelry, it’s important to consider this.
 Including the birthstones of babies lost during pregnancy is a special way for moms to always remember their unborn.

 Another great Mothers Day gift option to a breastfeeding mom, if she still has supply would be a piece of jewelry made using a small bit of frozen breastmilk.